How Many Calories Should I Be Eating?

 - The timing of nutrients makes a difference – but not that much!

-- Supplements are helpful – but not gonna make the difference.
+- Supplements are helpful – but not going to make the difference.

-How many calories you need to stay at the same weight
+How many calories do you need to stay at the same weight?

 Here is the most popular and well accepted nutrition protocol for calories to get started:

 BODYWEIGHT X 10 = MAINTENANCE CALORIES